 - 16. On May 28, 2009, T-Mobile submitted a technical report on its proposed facility to Old Lyme's First Selectman, Timothy Griswold.
 (T-Mobile 1, p.
-17; T-Mobile 1, TabR) - 17.
+17; T-Mobile 1, Tab R) - 17.
 On June 25, 2009, T-Mobile met with the First Selectman Griswold and the Zoning and Inlands Wetlands Enforcement Officer to discuss the proposed facility.
 (T-Mobile 1, p.
 17) - 18.
 By letter dated October 21, 2009, First Selectman Griswold indicated that the Town had executed a lease with SBA Towers II, LLC for the development of a telecommunications facility at 14 Cross Lane, Old Lyme.
-The tower would be 170 feet tall, and the Town believes that it may supplant the need for any number of T-Mobile sites while avoiding the proliferation of towers in Connecticut.
-Accordingly, the Town believes that a one site solution would be beneficial to the Town and the wireless customers who reside in or visit Old Lyme.
+The tower was proposed as 170 feet tall, and, since it would be centrally located, the Town believed T-Mobile would not need additional sites in Old Lyme; thus, a Cross Lane site would avoid the proliferation of towers in Connecticut.
+The Town believes that a one-site solution would be beneficial to the Town and the wireless customers who reside in or visit Old Lyme.
 (Town Comment Letter dated October 21, 2009) - 19.
-First Selectman Griswold made a statement at both February 4, 2010 hearing sessions indicating an interest in improving cell reception on behalf of the Board of Selectman and residents in Old Lyme, particularly the beach area.
-Mr. Griswold also indicated that Town emergency services communications could be improved.
-Also, the proposition to lease the Cross Lane site to SBA for a tower was defeated at a Town meeting due to concerns including the proximity of the tower to a school.
+In January 2010, the Cross Lane site was brought before a Town meeting and was defeated due to various citizen concerns, including the site's proximity to a school.
 The Cross Lane site is no longer available for consideration.
 (Tr.
+1, pp. 10-11) - 20.
+At both February 4, 2010 hearing sessions, First Selectman Griswold made a statement on behalf of the Board of Selectman and residents in Old Lyme indicating an interest in improving cell reception in Old Lyme, particularly the beach area.
+(Tr.
 1, pp. 9-11; Tr.
-2, pp. 12-13) - 20.
+2, pp. 12-13) - 21.
 First Selectman Griswold also stated that the Town requested tower space for its emergency services communications.
-The equipment would require approximately 160 feet of tower height on one of the proposed towers.
+The equipment would require approximately 160 feet of tower height on any one of the proposed towers.
 However, the Town has not expressed a specific interest in this tower.
 (Tr.
 1, p.
 11; Tr.
 2, pp. 12-13; Tr.
 3, p.
-25) - 21.
+25) - 22.
 T-Mobile would make space on its proposed tower available for the Town's public safety communications free of charge.
 (T-Mobile 4, Pre-Filed Testimony of Raymond Vergati, response 10)